-The City Surveys Group are at the cutting edge of concrete scanning and analysis, using the very latest ferroscan and pulse radar technology to interrogate your structures.
+The City Surveys Group are at the cutting edge of concrete scanning and analysis, using the very latest ferroscan and pulse radar technology to scan our clients’ structures.
 In doing so our engineers can see through concrete to what lies beneath.

 From civil engineering and rail contractors assessing existing infrastructure to developers seeking to re-purpose an ageing building, concrete scanning can add real, measurable value to our clients’ projects.
 Our completely non-intrusive methodologies provide the sub-surface information they need to make a truly informed decision.